 High Park Fire Mitigation Work to Begin August 18

-This news was released 718 days ago and may contain inaccurate information.
+This press release was posted 1,527 days ago and may contain inaccurate information.

 On August 18, trucks once again will begin hauling tons of wood mulch to staging sites in Poudre and Rist Canyons, where helicopters will drop the material on non-federally-owned hillsides that were badly burned during last year’s High Park Fire.

 A total of approximately 1,700 acres will be treated this year.
 Residents and citizens driving along those canyons need to be aware of the helicopters and truck traffic that will be performing the restoration activities beginning on August 18.